ElliotLockerman/Echidna/Readme.md

 - **Command**: The terminal program to execute.
 The files, space-delimited, will be appended to this string and passed to the terminal.
 - **Extensions**: Optionally add extensions for the shim app to support.
 Adding extensions makes your shim app appear in the `Open With` menu for files with supported extensions, but will prevent files with other extensions from being dragged to your shim app.
 Files with other extensions can still be opened by double-clicking if your shim app is selected in the `Open With` -> `Other...` dialog (You may have to select `All Applications` in the `Enable` drop-down)
 - **Open Files: () Together, () Individually**: If multiple files are opened simultaneously, should they all be passed to a single instantiation to the command (space-delimited), or should each open in it's own window?
+- **Identifier**: The bundle identifier for the shim app.
+This can be any unique string, but is usually a reverse URL withe app name as the final component.

 Then click `Save As..`, provide a file name and directory, and click `Save`.
 You can then set your shim app as the `Open With` handler, or launch it to provide a draggable target in the dock bar (no windows will appear after being launched, and launching isn't necessary for other use pattern).

 ## Repo Structure

-- `echidna-util`: `lib`.
-Small pieces of functionality that have no dependencies within Echidna.
 - `echidna-shim`: `bin`.
 The binary that runs within the generated shim app, receiving the double-clicked files and launching the terminal session.
 - `echidna-lib`: `lib`.
 The library with the core Echidna functionality of generating specialized shim apps.
-Depends on `echidna-util` (as a library in the traditional manner), and `bin` (compiled in as a `CONST` variable).
-This dependency on a binary is why `make` is used rather than `cargo build`: `cargo` does not (yet) support binary dependencies, so if `echidna-shim` is not manually rebuilt before each `echidna-lib` build, an out-of-date `echidna-shim` might be used.
 - `echidna-cli`: `bin`.
 A command line tool to generate shim apps.
 Essentially a thin wrapper around `echidna-lib`.
 By default, `echidna-cli` looks for an `echidna-shim` binary in the same directory, but this can be overwritten with a command-line flag. `echidna-cli` _should not_ be run with `cargo run`, as Cargo is not aware of the dependency between `echidna-cli` and `echidna-shim`, and a stale version of `echidna-shim` may be used.
 - `echidna`: `bin`.
 A GUI tool to generate shim apps.
 Essentially a (slightly less) thin wrapper around `echidna-lib`.